ionutbalosin/ecommerce-app/README.md

 ### High-level description

-The purpose of the eCommerce platform is to have a functioning online store where customers can find products, shop around using a cart, check out the products and initiate payments.
+The purpose of this application is to have a platform where customers can find products, shop around using a cart, check out the products and initiate payments.

 The provided services are:
 - *Product service* - handles the product catalog and exposes an API to create, retrieve, update, and delete products.
 It comes with a prefilled product catalog.